MichaelClerx/cellml-validation/cellml_1_1/cellml_1_1_quick.md

 CellML 2.0 explicitly allows it, but as a way to define base units (removing the need for the `base_units` attribute).

-In these tests we've assumed that empty units elements are not allowed in CellML 1.0.
+In these tests we've assumed that empty units elements with `base_units="no"` are not allowed in CellML 1.1.

 ### Unit checking and conversion

-Units come into play in two places in CellML 1.0: (1) when connecting variables; and (2) when writing equations.
+Units come into play in two places in CellML 1.1: (1) when connecting variables; and (2) when writing equations.

 #### Units of connected variables

 Variables that are connected by `map_variables` elements need not necessarily have the same units.
-If the units differ only by a scaling factor and/or offset, they may be convertible, and section 3.5.1 of the CellML 1.0 spec suggests that CellML processing software should do so.
+If the units differ only by a scaling factor and/or offset, they may be convertible, and section 3.5.1 of the CellML 1.1 spec suggests that CellML processing software should do so.
 The spec does **not** seem to say that having incompatible units on either side of a connection renders a model invalid.

 #### Units inside equations